kylejones200/psis_4700_applied_ai/webslides/topic_Context-Windows.md

 ## The Tradeoff

-Bigger context improves reasoning but increases latency, cost, and error risk.
+Bigger context improves reasoning but increases latency, cost, and error risk
 Smarter context management beats brute force expansion

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.